According to the Mental Health Foundation, 10% of children and young people aged five to 16 are affected by a mental health problem.

 Children and young people may benefit from professional support.
 There are various treatments that can help young people understand and cope with what they are going through, including talking and creative therapies.

-Counselling provides the young person with the opportunity to explore their feelings.
+Counselling provides young people with the opportunity to explore their feelings.
 Here they can open up about their problems without shame or discrimination.
 The counsellor is someone to listen and offer support to the child, who may otherwise feel alone.

 Common forms of therapy often recommended include: